stineje/CharLib/docs/yaml.md

     * `low`: The maximum fraction supply voltage which registers as a logical zero.
 Defaults to 0.2 (20 percent of supply voltage).
     * `high`: The minimum fraction of supply voltage which registers as a logical one.
 Defaults to 0.8 (80 percent of supply voltage).
     * `high_to_low`: The threshold which must be crossed before a particular signal can be considered falling from one to zero.
 Defaults to 0.5 (50% of supply voltage).
-    * `low to high`: The threshold which must be crossed before a particular signal can be considered rising from zero to one.
+    * `low_to_high`: The threshold which must be crossed before a particular signal can be considered rising from zero to one.
 Defaults to 0.5 (50% of supply voltage).
-* `energy_measurement`: A dictionary containing parameters for energy measurement during simulation.
-May contain the following key-value pairs:
-    * `low_threshold`: The minimum fraction of supply voltage to include in switching energy measurements.
-Defaults to 0.01 (1% of supply voltage).
-    * `high_threshold`: The maximum fraction of supply voltage to include in switching energy measurements.
-Defaults to 0.99 (99% of supply voltage).
-    * `time_extent`: The time interval to use for energy measurements.
-Defaults to 10 time units.
 * `process`: The process condition to include in the exported liberty file.
-Empty by default.
+Defaults t0 1.
 * `temperature`: The temperature to use during spice simulations.
 Defaults to 25C.
 * `operating_conditions`: The operating conditions to include in the exported liberty file.
 Empty by default.
-* `delay_model`: The delay model keyword to include in the exported liberty file.
-Defaults to 'table_lookup`.
 * `cell_defaults`: A dictionary of default values to use for all cells.
 See **Cells** below for more information.
 May contain any key-value pair valid for a cell entry.

 ### Optional Behavioral Keys
 These keys may optionally be included to adjust CharLib behavior:

-* `dotlib_name`: The file name to use for the exported liberty file.
-Defaults to whatever `lib_name` is set to + '.lib'.
-* `verilog_name`: The file name to use for the exported verilog file.
-Defaults to whatever `lib_name` is set to + '.v'.
-* `cell_name_prefix`: A static prefix to append to the start of each cell name in the exported liberty file.
-Empty by default.
-* `cell_name_suffix`: A static prefix to append to the end of each cell name in the exported liberty file.
-Empty by default.
-* `run_simulation`: A boolean which tells CharLib whether to run spice simulation or re-use existing results in the work directory.
-Defaults to True.
 * `multithreaded`: A boolean which tells CharLib whether to dispatch jobs to multiple threads for asynchronous execution.
 Defaults to True.
-* `work_dir`: The directory to use for intermediate simulation spice files and other characterization artifacts.
-If omitted, CharLib creates a `work` directory in the current folder.
 * `results_dir`: The directory to use for exporting characterization results.
 If omitted, CharLib creates a `results` directory in the current folder.

 ## Cells